 - ARGOS 2.1 inspects plane and rotationally symmetric optics with diameters of about 5 to 55 millimeters.

 - ARGOS 200 extends the measuring range in the direction of larger diameters up to 200 mm and is particularly suitable for high-resolution inspection of wafers for particle and defect distributions.

 A general overview about the capabilities of the ARGOS family members can be found here:

-↓ ARGOS matrix – Universal device and fully automated optical inspection
+↓ ARGOS matrix 200 – The best solution for all optics and automated serial inspection

-↓ ARGOS matrix with XY-Scan – The optimized adapted serial inspection
+↓ ARGOS matrix – The universal instrument for the inspection of individual optics

 ↓ ARGOS 2.1 – The special unit for rotationally symmetric optics